Published in Official Gazette 1387 issued on 11 April 2021.

 Article I

-The assignment by Tethys Oil Montasar Limited of 50% of its rights and obligations in the petroleum agreement signed on 14 November 2017 for Block 49 to EOG Resources Muscat Block 49 SPC is hereby approved.
-The final shares of the parties to the agreement are as follows:
+The assignment by BP Exploration (Epsilon) Limited of 20% of its rights and obligations in the amended petroleum agreement signed on 8 November 2016 for Block 61 to PTTEP MENA Limited is hereby approved.
+The final shares of the parties to the agreement shall be as follows:– 40% for BP Exploration Epsilon Limited.

 Article II